Almost everywhere you go, someone is always asking for a PSA birth certificate.

 2. You may file for “advance endorsement” if you want to get a copy of your newly born child’s birth certificate

-In this posting period, the birth records are received from the local civil registrar, verified, and then finally converted into a digital format by the PSA.
+In this posting period, the birth records are received from the local civil registrar, verified, and then converted into a digital format by the PSA.
 How long the process will take depends on the records at the PSA and where the birth occurred.

 If you want to request your baby’s birth certificate through the standard procedure, do it after the following “posting period”: